thinktecture/relayserver/Documentation/en/relayserver.md

 * General improvements

   * The On-Premises connectors settings for reconnect timeouts (maximum and minimum) are now configurable, to be able to prevent accidental DDoS detections i.e. when the server restarts and all connectors want to reconnect in the same 30 second window.
+  * Interceptors now can read the local uri that the client requested, i.e. to set forwarded headers.

 - Bugfixes